ChampionSamay1644/custom_yolo/docs/en/models/yolov10.md

 ### How can I get started with running inference using YOLOv10?

-For easy inference, you can use the Ultralytics YOLO Python library or the command line interface (CLI).
+For easy inference, you can use the numa_ultralytics YOLO Python library or the command line interface (CLI).
 Below are examples of predicting new images using YOLOv10:

 !!! example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from numa_ultralytics import YOLO

         # Load the pre-trained YOLOv10n model
         model = YOLO("yolov10n.pt")